Skip to content

 What is the difference between encodeURI and encodeURIComponent?

-This tool uses encodeURIComponent, which encodes characters like & ? / = too — correct when encoding a single query-parameter value. encodeURI leaves those intact for encoding a whole URL.
+This tool uses encodeURIComponent, which also encodes the reserved characters & ? / = # — correct when encoding a single query-parameter value, because those characters would otherwise change the URL's structure. encodeURI leaves them intact, which is for encoding a whole URL you don't want to break apart.
+Rule of thumb: encode each value with encodeURIComponent, then assemble the URL.

 Why does my decoded "+" turn into a space?